The following are the reasons a class might not be checked off:

 A few things might be happening here:

 BBEC 101 is a lower division Bible transfer course.
 It will no longer count towards the undergraduate Bible requirement.
 It will only count towards graduation for Bible and Christian Ministry students.
-If you would like this class to count towards your Bible Requirement, you may fill out a Substitution Request.
+If you would like this class to count towards your Bible Requirement, you may fill out a Transfer Petition Form.
 However, using BBEC 101 to fulfill your Bible Requirement will disqualify you from receiving a Bible minor.

 BBEC 101 and 301 are Biblical Studies transfer courses from other universities.
 BBEC 101 is a lower division course while BBEC 301 represents an upper division course.